Zoom: How to Setup an Account, Join and Host Video Meetings

 You can tap the New Meeting icon itself.
 This will launch a new meeting.
 Once you have selected your audio and video options you are in a meeting, all by yourself.
 On the dashboard at the bottom, there is an Invite option.
 Again, there you have choices.
 Assuming for the time being that you do not have any contacts saved Zoom, choose the Email tab and the top of the Invite box.
 You can now send the invitation using one of the three options, or copy the invite and email it yourself.

 Once your meeting has started, you, as the host, are in control.
 You can mute, or unmute participants and also make other adjustments to your meeting.
 If you are using Zoom on a mobile device, you need to tap the screen to get your in-meeting dashboard up.

+As you may recall, Zoom had a major security issue last year.
+However, this has now been fixed.

 Leave a Reply